AJGreaves/thehouseofmouse/README.md

 ### Database Choice

 - As a framework Django works with SQL databases.
 During development on my local machine I worked with the standard sqlite3 database installed with Django.
-- On deployment, the SQL database provided by Heroku is a Postgres database.
+- On deployment, the SQL database provided by Heroku is a PostgreSQL database.

 ### Data Models